Rishukumarsingh12/sql-python-project/README.md

 5. Determine the sub-category with the highest growth in profit in 2023 compared to 2022.

 --`SQLQuery123.sql`: sql files which you can download and execute all the queries.

---`data.excl`: Data file which we have downloaded it from kaggle.
-However , we are going to download the dataset with the help of kaggle API.
+--`data.csv`: Data file which we have downloaded it from kaggle.
+However, we are going to download the dataset with the help of kaggle API.